John Manners (American politician)

 John Manners (April 8, 1786 – June 24, 1853) was an American physician, lawyer, and politician who served as President of the New Jersey Senate.

 Biography

-Manners was born in 1786 in the now-defunct municipality of Amwell Township, Hunterdon County, New Jersey to John and Rachel (Stout) Manners.
+Manners was born on April 8, 1786 in the now-defunct municipality of Amwell Township, Hunterdon County, New Jersey to John and Rachel (Stout) Manners.

 He went to Philadelphia to read medicine with Benjamin Rush and Thomas Cooper, graduating from the University of Pennsylvania School of Medicine in 1812.
 He received an honorary Master of Arts degree from the College of New Jersey (now Princeton University) in 1816.

 He returned to Hunterdon County to practice medicine, residing in Flemington and later settling in Clinton Township.

 Manners read law with James Madison Porter of Easton, Pennsylvania and was licensed to practice law in the highest courts.
+He tried cases before the United States Supreme Court.

 He represented Hunterdon County in the New Jersey Senate from 1850 to 1852, serving as Senate President in 1852.

+He was a friend and frequent correspondent of Thomas Jefferson regarding scientific matters.

-Manners died in Clinton in 1853 from "affection of the heart."
+Manners died in Clinton on June 24, 1853 from "affection of the heart."
 He was interred at Mercer Cemetery in Trenton.